 View the original article on http://transparentpolicy.org, Published 1 November 2013 Did the CIA direct the U.S. military to administer a powerful antimalarial drug to Guantanamo detainees, not for its antimalarial properties, but for its intoxicating and...read more

 Diane Desmond, left, and Cassandra Desmond speak with the media outside Parliament in Ottawa on Friday October 20, 2017.
 Cassandra Desmond is bringing her call for an inquiry into the circumstances around her brother's death to the steps of Parliament, in hopes of...read more

 Antimalarials can have serious side effects & interactions with other meds.
 Malaria is serious, too, so you should discuss travel plans with a specialist.
 Originally published 10 October 2017.
 Overview Antimalarial drugs drugs are associated with severe and alarming...read more

 Defence Committee publish a six-monthly progress report from the Ministry of Defence.

 The Committee has today published on its website a six-monthly progress report, which gives an update on the Department’s implementation of the Committee’s recommendations.read more

 This U.S. Army photo, provided by the Tacoma, Wash., News Tribune, shows Staff Sgt.
 Robert Bales in March, 2012.
-(U.S. Army/Tacoma News-Tribune via AP) The sergeant, stationed in Washington state, was sentenced to life for the slayings of 16 Afghan civilians and...read more
+(U.S. Army/Tacoma News-Tribune via AP) The sergeant, stationed in Washington state, was sentenced to life for the slayings of 16 Afghan civilians and the...read more

 Coverage from the XXIII World Congress of Neurology (WCN) Originally published 26 September 2017 KYOTO, Japan — The antimalarial drug mefloquine may prove to be an effective treatment for progressive multifocal leukoencephalopathy (PML) in patients not infected with...read more